-Nota bene: This is a provisional first version of the 2021-2027 Interreg Europe cooperation programme.
-It includes only the first section dedicated to the overall strategy of the programme.
+Nota bene: This is a provisional second version of the 2021-2027 Interreg Europe cooperation programme.
+It includes sections dedicated to the overall strategy of the programme, features of the operations, target groups, communication and implementing provisions.
 Updated versions will be published when available.
 The final text of the programme will only be confirmed at the end of the programming process.